 What's the latest version of MacOS?

-Below we will run through the various version of High Sierra that are available, and the beta and public beta versions that have been issued so far.
+Below we will run through the various updates to High Sierra that have been issued since the macOS software was released, as well as the beta and public beta versions that have been issued.

 Find out if your Mac can run High Sierra here: Which Macs are compatible with macOS High Sierra?

 Apple made the first beta of High Sierra 10.13.5 available on 3 April 2018 and the second beta arrived on 17 April 2018.

 It's not yet clear what the next version of High Sierra will offer.
 We anticipate that there will be fixes for some recently emerged bugs that haven't yet been addressed.

 It is also likely to include Messages on iCloud, which was pulled from High Sierra 10.13.4 before that version launched.

 macOS 10.13.4 was made available to Mac users on 29 March 2018.

 The update includes support for external graphics processors (eGPUs), but only the following AMD cards are supported - Nvidia external graphics card support is not present.

 - AMD Radeon RX 570